bdashore3/DashSwitcher/README.md

 A PowerShell script to switch between Oculus Dash and [OculusKiller](https://github.com/LibreQuest/OculusKiller)

+## Disclaimer

+Please do not annoy the OculusKiller dev about this switcher!
+She does not support them due to her vision for the project.

 ## Why did I make this?

 I wanted to switch between OculusKiller and the Oculus Dash since I have oculus games on my PC.
 However, navigating to ProgramFiles every time a huge pain and it would be easier just for a few clicks to automatically switch between OculusKiller and the stock dash.